 Dr. Niamh Nowlan’s research is in the biomechanics of fetal movements, with particular focus on the role of fetal movements in normal skeletal development, and the importance of fetal movements as a measure for fetal health.
-For more details on the research being done in the Nowlan Lab, please visit the Research Pages.
+For more details on the research being done in the Developmental Biomechanics Group, please visit the Research Pages.

 BA BAI, Computer Engineering, Trinity College Dublin, Ireland 2003

 PhD, Bioengineering, Trinity College Dublin, Ireland 2007

 Niamh's research publications can be found at the tab above, or on Google Scholar

 et al., 2010, Developing Bones are Differentially Affected by Compromised Skeletal Muscle Formation, Bone, Vol:46, Pages:1275-1285